 Obama Urges Americans To Reject Language That 'Feeds A Climate Of Fear'

-President Obama weighed in on the mass shootings this past weekend in El Paso and Dayton, saying Americans "should soundly reject language coming out of the mouths of any of our leaders that feeds a climate of fear and hatred or normalizes racist sentiments."
+Former President Barack Obama weighed in on the mass shootings this past weekend in El Paso, Texas, and Dayton, Ohio, saying on Monday that Americans "should soundly reject language coming out of the mouths of any of our leaders that feeds a climate of fear and hatred or normalizes racist sentiments."

-In a statement released on Twitter, Obama did not mention President Trump by name, but his inference seemed clear.
+In a statement released on Twitter, Obama did not mention President Trump by name, but his reference seemed clear.

 Obama denounced language from "leaders who demonize those who don't look like us, or suggest that other people, including immigrants, threaten our way of life, or refer to other people as sub-human, or imply that America belongs to just one certain type of people."